gvwilson/thirdbit/_posts/2008/2008-04-11-feature-list.md

 	<li>Support for internationalization and localization.</li>
 	<li>Forums or some other kind of bulletin board system.
 <ul>
-	<li>I personally think this is redundant given mailing lists and a wiki, but a lot of portals offer them, and we regularly get requests to add them to <a href="http://www.drproject.org">DrProject</a>.</li>
+	<li>I personally think this is redundant given mailing lists and a wiki, but a lot of portals offer them, and we regularly get requests to add them to DrProject.</li>
 </ul>
 </li>
 </ol>